CWALabs/SkyCMS/Docs/Widgets/Image-Widget.md

 - Replace image via upload or library picker
 - Alt text and title editor modal
 - Delete image and reset back to upload state
-- Automatic save callbacks into the parent editor
+- Custom event system for integration with parent applications

 ## Dependencies